-Kawaii hairstyles are similar to manga hairstyles in their creative arrangements and fun factor, but they have their own specific features, which I describe in this post.
+Kawaii hairstyles are similar to manga hairstyles, but they have their own specific features, which I describe in this post.

-I also show a few examples of various kawaii hairstyles, including ponytails, braids and hairstyles for guys.
+I also show examples of various kawaii hairstyles, including ponytails, braids and hairstyles for guys.

-This is Week 19 of my drawing challenge to learn kawaii drawings in 6-months.
+This is Week 19 of my drawing challenge to learn how to draw kawaii in 6-months.

 Tips for Drawing Kawaii Hairstyles